JoonatanNguyen/E-commerece-MERN-typescript/Documents/React_project/Ecommerce-MERN/README.md

-# TypeScript MEN (MongoDB, ExpressJS, NodeJS) boilerplate
+# TypeScript MEN (MongoDB, ExpressJS, ReactJS, NodeJS) boilerplate
 This boilerplate is based on the [TypeScript Node Starter](https://github.com/microsoft/TypeScript-Node-Starter) whose documentation is below, with some modifications

 # TypeScript Node Starter